gabeluci/gabeluci.github.io/_posts/2019-01-03-create-staticman-instance.md

 this.server.listen(config.get('port'),'127.0.0.1', callbackFn)
 ```

+> I did end up changing some other code in Staticman, which I described in [my other article]({% post_url 2019-01-04-staticman-comments-for-jekyll %}).

 ## Make Staticman a Service

 We want Staticman to start when the server starts and restart if it fails for whatever reason - just stay running!
 If you search, you will find various ways of doing this, like [installing an NPM module called PM2](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-18-04), or [using systemctl](https://hackernoon.com/making-node-js-service-always-alive-on-ubuntu-server-e20c9c0808e4), but both of those required me to install something.
 I already knew I could run services (like Apache) with `service apache2 start`, so I wanted to set this up the same way.